-FY 2021 / FY 2022 (to date) Accomplishments: NMB deployed a FedRAMP solution to manage its endpoints and to ensure system configurations are secure and patches are up to date.
+Recent accomplishments: NMB deployed a new phone and voicemail system and made enhancements to its Arbitrator Workspace System.
 Through these new technology upgrades, NMB improved the reliability and security of its information technology to better serve the public.
-NMB will now need to continue to ensure it is maintaining its configuration baselines on all endpoints and also manage its mobile devices and workstations.
+NMB will continue to ensure it is maintaining its configuration baselines on all endpoints and also manage its mobile devices and workstations.

-Goal 6: Continue to ensure that NMB Information is secure while maintaining a government-leading information and communication technology system.
+Goal 5: Continue to ensure that NMB Information is secure while maintaining a government-leading information and communication technology program.

-FY 2021 / FY 2022 (to date) Accomplishments: NMB implemented several emergency patches and upgrades to its information technology hardware and software.
-The NMB also completed system security plans and security assessments to issue Authorizations to Operate and is in the process of deploying technology to manage computer software upgrades and configuration baselines.
-NMB is in the process of implementing a Trusted Internet Connection system and expects it to be completed in FY 2022.
+Recent accomplishments: NMB implemented several emergency patches and upgrades to its information technology hardware and software.
+The NMB also completed system security plans and security assessments to issue Authorizations to Operate and is in the process of deploying technology to better manage computer software upgrades and configuration baselines.
+NMB also upgraded its network to meet Trusted Internet Connection requirements.
 In FY 2023, NMB will work to ensure that all systems meet Multifactor Authentication and Zero Trust Architecture requirements as required by Executive Order 14028, "Improving the Nation's Cybersecurity".
-NMB will also work to mature and maintain a Standardized Cybersecurity Vulnerabilities and Incident Response Program per OMB Memorandum M-20-32, as well as improve its IT logging, encryption, and enterprise Identity, Credential, and Access Management (ICAM) capabilities, consistent with OMB Memorandum M-19-17.
+NMB will also work to mature and maintain a Standardized Vulnerabilities and Incident Response Program Cvbersecurity per OMB Memorandum M-20-32, as well as improve its IT logging, encryption, and enterprise Identity, Credential, and Access Management (ICAM) capabilities, consistent with OMB Memorandum M-19-17.